1234-Ariel-code/pps-alberta/README.md

 #### Data availability

-If the repository is shared publicly, some raw or processed data files may not be included because of project restrictions or confidentiality requirements.
+Some raw or processed data files may not be included because of project restrictions or confidentiality requirements.
 In that case:

 - place the authorized raw files in `data/raw/`
 - place any required cleaned files in `data/processed/`